vindar/tgx/docs/intro_api_3D.md

 **This page introduces the TGX 3D renderer and shows the usual way to render solid 3D objects onto a `tgx::Image`.**

 - For the complete list of methods, see the \ref tgx::Renderer3D class documentation.
-- For the mesh container format, see \ref tgx::Mesh3D.
+- For the legacy mesh container, see \ref tgx::Mesh3D.
+- For the current compact meshlet container, see \ref tgx::Mesh3Dv2.
 - For ready-to-run code, see the 3D examples in the `/examples/` directory.

 The 3D engine is designed for small embedded targets.
 It does not try to be a full scene graph or a desktop GPU API.